bradfier/tibrv-rs/README.md

 `TIBCO Rendezvous`, and all related components therein are property of TIBCO Software, and are not provided with this software package.
 Refer to your own TIBCO License terms for details.

+## Contribution
+Please see ([CONTRIBUTING.md](CONTRIBUTING.md)] for more details on how you can contribute to the project.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Naming
 For the sake of clarity, the name of the *project* is "tibrv-rs", and the name of the *crate* is "tibrv".